-Extreme Hydroclimatic Events in a Changing Environment reviews multi-variate hazards in a non-stationary environment.
-It covers both short and long term predictions from earth observations along with long-term climate dynamics, and models.
-It provides a detailed overview of remotely sensed observations, current and future satellite missions useful for hydrologic studies and water resources engineering, a review of hydroclimatic hazards.
-Given these tools, readers can improve their abilities to monitor, model, and predict these extremes with remote sensing.
+Extreme Hydroclimatic Events and Multivariate Hazards in a Changing Environment: A Remote Sensing Approach reviews multivariate hazards in a non-stationary environment, covering both short and long-term predictions from earth observations, along with long-term climate dynamics and models.
+The book provides a detailed overview of remotely sensed observations, current and future satellite missions useful for hydrologic studies and water resources engineering, and a review of hydroclimatic hazards.
+Given these tools, readers can improve their abilities to monitor, model and predict these extremes with remote sensing.

-Extreme Hydroclimatic Events in a Changing Environment additionally covers multi-variate hazards, like landslides, in case studies that analyze the combination of natural hazards and their impact on the natural and built environment using real examples.
-Additionally, it ties hydroclimatic hazards into the Sendai Framework, providing another set of tools for reducing disaster impacts.
+In addition, the book covers multivariate hazards, like landslides, in case studies that analyze the combination of natural hazards and their impact on the natural and built environment.
+Finally, it ties hydroclimatic hazards into the Sendai Framework, providing another set of tools for reducing disaster impacts.

-- Provides a complete overview and differentiation of remotely sensed products useful for monitoring extreme hydroclimatic and related events
+- Provides a complete overview and differentiation of remotely sensed products that are useful for monitoring extreme hydroclimatic and related events

-- Provides real-life examples and applications of integrating remote sensing products to study complex multi-hydroclimatic hazards
+- Covers real-life examples and applications of integrating remote sensing products to study complex multi-hydroclimatic hazards

 Meteorologists, climatologists, hydrologists, agronomists, geologists, geographers, water resource scientists and managers, scientists and environmental managers focusing on climate change, researchers whose focus is on sustainability, land use, disaster management, risk-assessment, and risk reduction

 Part I: Water cycle variables for monitoring hydroclimatic hazards: state-of-the-art and future directions